StabbyCutyou/pinner/README.md

 you cannot resolve the dependencies successfully.
 The only course of action here is to fork one of the libraries, and change them to support the other version of LibC.
 Ideally, you'd find a way to contribute this back upstream, but thats up to you.

+# Roadmap

+Right now, this is experimental and should be used for gathering design feedback and to test the viability of the idea overall.
+I would greatly appreciate any feedback or comments, so feel free to open Github issues or PRs as a way to provide this.